Teething & Diarrhea In Babies: Symptoms, Causes & Treatment

 Symptoms of teething

-1. Biting and gnawing: Teething causes tender and sore gums that are often painful.
+1. Biting and gnawing: Baby teething is a challenging phase that causes gums to turn tender, sore, and painful.
 A baby tries to self-soothe by biting and sucking.
 Parents and caregivers can try alleviating teething discomfort by gently massaging the sore gums with a clean finger or letting the baby chew on finger food, a teether, or a wet washcloth.

 The teething process can cause discomfort and irritability in babies.
 Amber, a mother of three, shares her daughter’s experience managing the pain of emerging teeth.
 She says, “Still working on her two bottom teeth.
 She (her daughter) is busting them both at the same time- and sweet girl is working them with her mouth, tongue, lips, and anything she can get her hands on to stick in her mouth.
 You can see those teeth just barely under the gums.
 Won’t be long (i).”